google-research/football/README.md

 ```

 #### Option b.
 Installing from sources using GitHub repository
-(On Windows you have to install additional tools and set environment variables, see
+(On Windows you have to install additional tools and set an environment variable, see
 [Compiling Engine](gfootball/doc/compile_engine.md#windows) for detailed instructions.)

 ```shell